7 Tests to Keep Your Health on TrackJuly 27, 2021 - Sheshe Giddens

 Due to the nation's expanding waistline, type 2 diabetes is now a national epidemic.
 A disease traditionally associated with older adults also now afflicts children as well.

 Diagnosing type 2 diabetes early is essential.
 Besides of the long list of complications when the disease is not well-managed, type 2 diabetes doubles a person's chances of developing heart disease and stroke.

 When should you be screened for type 2 diabetes?

-Healthy patients should be screened every three years beginning at age 45.
-Patients with a body mass index (BMI) greater than 25 and who have one other risk factor should be screened annually.
+Healthy adults should be screened every three years beginning at age 45.
+Those with a body mass index (BMI) greater than 25 and who have one other risk factor should be screened annually.

 What are the risk factors for type 2 diabetes?

-How is the screening for type 2 diabetes performed?
+How is the type 2 diabetes screening performed?

 Screening for diabetes involves a simple blood test to determine the fasting blood glucose.